 As crazy as it sounds, there is actually a whole lot of factory presets and well over 1,000 effects algorithms.
 Eventide has taken on the painstaking activity of porting the entire presets from earlier Harmonizers to the H9000 format.
 Presets are organized into almost 4 dozen descriptive classes (from Chorus and Crystals to Undulator and Vibrato) that, contemplating the variety of choices, make it easy and comparatively quick to trace down the suitable effect for a particular scenario.
 And if the precise effect doesn’t exist, users can tweak one of many presets into precisely what they want.

 Presets are a great way to get started, however, the H9000 has a brand new randomize parameters function.
 If you’d like some new spice to your favorite preset, simply mix it up and see what happens.

-Please let us know how to you like Eventide H9000 review take from us.
+Please let us know how you like the Eventide H9000 review take from us.
 We hope that we brought you closer to this unit and its functionality.

 Eventide H9000 Effects Processor Features:

 - 8-Channel Analog In/8-Channel Analog Out